Copyright 2018 Denise Perreault, Textile Artist. All rights reserved.

 Restoration and Appraisal Charges

 I provide free repair estimates on a variety of antique beadwork, including wedding dresses and accessories.
-When sending jpg images to my email address, include full back and front images, as well as close-ups of damaged areas and the purse interior.
-I charge $38 - $45 per hour, depending on complexity and size of beads; (the smaller the beads, the more difficult and expensive the repair).
+When sending jpg images to my email address, (provided after you contact me through my website), include full back and front images, as well as close-ups of damaged areas and the purse interior.
+I charge $40 - $49 per hour, depending on complexity and size of beads; (the smaller the beads, the more difficult and expensive the repair).
+When we discuss your restoration, I'll ask you to provide me with the BPI, (beads per inch).
 Since bead sizing uses an archaic numbering system, here's an easy way to determine bead sizes: lay a ruler below a horizontal row of beads in the middle purse body, with bead holes facing up, and count how many beads fill an inch.
 If it's a number over 20, those are micro beads).
 New silk for linings cost an additional $7.
 Every attempt is made to use only antique or vintage glass beads when possible, as my goal is to restore your piece to museum-worthy condition.
 Many purses need only fringe repair, or stabilization near the purse clasp, and this can often be completed in 1 - 3 hours.